 This eclectic blog of ideas is written by Colin Patrick Barth, also known as Phoenix.

 I create philosophy and express it in media.
-I focus on writing forms of fiction, non-fiction, and poetry.
-So far, I have worked on web sites, novels, e-books, essays, articles, and documentary scripts.
-Themes of my writing include social criticism and constructive dissent, psychology and personal transformation.
+I focus on writing.
+So far, I have worked on web sites, novels, e-books, essays, articles, poetry, and documentary scripts.
+Themes of my writing include social criticism and constructive dissent, psychology, human nature, and personal transformation.

-My focus in recent years [now on a bit of a hiatus]: a three-volume work of literature called The Constellation of Man, with a reformation of humanism and instrumental education among its goals.
-This will likely be the magnum opus of my Promethean philosophy.
-At least, it is the one I plan to leave behind to teach future readers.
+My focus in recent years [now on a bit of a hiatus]: a three-volume work of literature called The Constellation of Man, with a reformation of humanism and instrumental education among its goals—a magnum opus of Promethean philosophy for a future after this Dark Modern Age.